Chart Color Schemes

 Population

-Population growth drivers in Newton are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Newton are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-The population of Newton, as per AreaSearch's analysis of ABS updates and new addresses validated since the Census, is estimated to be around 5,433 as of November 2025.
-This reflects an increase of 316 people (6.2%) from the 2021 Census figure of 5,117 residents.
-The change was inferred from AreaSearch's resident population estimate of 5,369 following examination of the latest ERP data release by ABS in June 2024 and an additional 51 validated new addresses since the Census date.
-This results in a population density ratio of 2,503 persons per square kilometer, placing Newton in the upper quartile relative to national locations assessed by AreaSearch.
-Over the past decade, Newton has shown resilient growth patterns with a compound annual growth rate of 1.3%, surpassing metropolitan area growth rates.
-Overseas migration was the primary driver of population gains during recent periods.
+Based on ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census Newton's population is estimated at around 5829 as of Nov 2025.
+This reflects an increase of 712 people (13.9%) since the 2021 Census, which reported a population of 5117 people.
+The change is inferred from the resident population of 5398, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 51 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2686 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Newton's 13.9% growth since the 2021 census exceeded the state (8.7%), along with the metropolitan area, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration, which was essentially the sole driver of population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and adjusted using a method of weighted aggregation from LGA to SA2 levels.
-Looking ahead with demographic trends, above median population growth is projected for Australian statistical areas, with Newton expected to grow by 1,036 persons to reach an estimated total population of 6,479 by the year 2041, reflecting a gain of 18.6% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, the SA State Government's Regional/LGA projections by age category, released in 2023 and based on 2021 data, are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Moving forward with demographic trends, an above median population growth of Australian statistical areas is projected for the Newton statistical area (Lv2).
+The area is expected to grow by 1045 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 10.7% in total over the 17 years.

 Frequently Asked Questions - Population